 How much RAM do I realistically need for lag-free use?

 You can never go wrong with a higher number on this one.
 If you have to decide between two phones where one of them has a higher RAM than the other, you should almost always go with the one that has more RAM.

 However, this selection becomes slightly complicated when comparing phones with different processors and when comparing the iPhone with an Android phone.
-In the former case, you have to take the processor into consideration.
-Newer processors are generally better at executing tasks faster, reducing power usage and ensuring a smoother overall performance.
+In the former case, you have to consider the processor.
+Newer processors are generally better at executing tasks faster, reducing power usage, and ensuring a smoother overall performance.

 Should I be looking into Processor (Chipset) types?

 As mentioned above, yes.
 Processors are the central working part of a smartphone.
 With a better processor, you get a lot more than processing power under the hood.
 A better processor usually manages tasks better, has faster communication standards, and is equipped to be ready for the influx of future applications.
 For example, the Snapdragon 845 can capture 4k video at 60fps.
 Its predecessor, the Snapdragon 835, shares a lot of similar numbers with the 845.
 However, the 835 SoC can capture 4k video at only 30fps.
 There are several other small changes that you might not notice without the detailed spec sheets of the processors.
 In summary, with each generation of advancement in chipset technology, there are subtle changes that affect usage and ensures the longevity of your device.

 Is the Screen Resolution an important smartphone specification to understand?